andy-miles/onedrive-java-sdk/README.md

 <a name="feature-highlights"></a>
 ## Feature Highlights
 1. OAuth user authentication out-of-the-box for use by client-side desktop applications
-   1. Or you can roll your own OAuth solution to obtain theauth code and persist tokens for server-to-server use-cases
+   1. Or you can roll your own OAuth solution to obtain the auth code and persist tokens for server-to-server use-cases
 2. Automatic credential token refresh support
 3. Synchronous and asynchronous file transfer operations with a customizable transfer progress callback interface for extensibility